olxver/sandbox-plugin/versions/README.md

 3. Source
   - The least secure.
 If you're a daredevil, and want to run Python code straight on your own machine, now you can.

-**WARNING: I AM NOT RESPONSIBLE FOR ANY DAMAGE CAUSED TO YOUR MACHINE IF YOU CHOOSE SOURCE OR STANDARD.**
+**WARNING: I AM NOT RESPONSIBLE FOR ANY DAMAGE CAUSED TO YOUR MACHINE IF YOU CHOOSE TO RUN DANGEROUS OR MALICIOUS CODE.**